CEED/libCEED/examples/fluids/README.md

 ### Advection

 For testing purposes, there is a reduced mode for pure advection, which holds density $\rho$ and momentum density $\rho \bm u$ constant while advecting "total energy density" $E$.
-These are available in 2D and 3D, using `-problem advection2d` or `-problem advection`, respectively.
+The advection problems can be run in both 2D and 3D, based on the DM defined for the problem.
 The following additional command-line options are available:

 :::{list-table} Advection Runtime Options